Cable Girls: Production

 Cable Girls was the first Spanish original produced by Netflix, made in collaboration with Bambú Producciones.
-The idea for the series began with Ramon Campos and Gema R. Neira who worked together on the screen writing along with José Rustarazo, Jaime Vaca, Carlos Portela, Almudena Ocaña, Paula Fernández and Flora González Villanueva.
+The idea for the series began with Ramon Campos and Gema R. Neira, who worked together on the screen writing, along with José Rustarazo, Jaime Vaca, Carlos Portela, Almudena Ocaña, Paula Fernández, and Flora González Villanueva.

-The series is filmed in Spain's capital, Madrid, in various locations across the city that had been given a makeover to transport viewers back to the 1920s.
-The most prominent locations in the series include La Plaza del Alamillo, where the protagonists live, with the Pension Dolores serving as their home, and the street Lope De Vega serving as their route to work.
+The series is filmed in Spain's capital, Madrid, in various locations across the city had been given a makeover to transport viewers back to the 1920s.
+The most prominent locations, in the series, include La Plaza del Alamillo, where the protagonists live, with the Pension Dolores serving as their home, and the street Lope De Vega, serving as their route to work.
 The series surrounds four women who work at a telecommunications company, a location in the show that required historical accuracy.
 The scenes in the National Telephone Company, where the women work, are filmed in the Fundacion Telefonica building on Grand Via.

-The first season was released worldwide on 28 April 2017, and the second season was released on December 25 of the same year.
+The first season was released, worldwide, on 28 April 2017, and the second season was released on December 25, of the same year.
 The third season aired on 7 September 2018, and the fourth season was released on 9 August 2019.
 The fifth and final season of the series was released in two parts: Part 1 on 14 February 2020 and Part 2 on 3 July 2020.

+For the final season Netflix recorded a trailer in the form of a short documentary about the 'last cable girl' of Spain, Magdalena Martín.
+She operated a manual telecommunications station in Polopos, Granada, until it closed in December 1988.